Broadheads | Selecting The Right One For Your Hunt

 I killed my first archery deer in 2000.
 Over the years I have not been one to chase the latest, greatest, or most heavily advertised broadhead or archery equipment.

 Simply put, I like to know what to expect in the field.
-In my opinion, the worst time to shoot a new broadhead for the first time is when there is meat on the line.
+When you’ve done the work to be sure your shooting process is accurate, the last thing you want is to shoot a new broadhead for the first time is when there is meat on the line.

 I like to know the positives, as well as the limitations, of the broadheads and archery gear that I use, so that I know what to expect when the moment of truth comes.
 Because of this, I tend to stick with things for awhile unless I have a good reason to change.
 If it ain’t broke…